Jeffrey Dahmer: Indictment

 On July 25, 1991, Dahmer was charged with four counts of first-degree murder.
 By August 22, he had been charged with a further eleven murders committed in Wisconsin.
 On September 14, investigators in Ohio, having uncovered hundreds of bone fragments in woodland behind the address in which Dahmer had confessed to killing his first victim, formally identified two molars and a vertebra with X-ray records of Hicks.
 Three days later, Dahmer was charged by authorities in Ohio with Hicks's murder.

 Dahmer was not charged with the attempted murder of Edwards, nor with the murder of Tuomi.
-He was not charged with Tuomi's murder because the Milwaukee County District Attorney only brought charges where murder could be proven beyond a reasonable doubt and Dahmer had no memory of actually committing this particular murder, for which no physical evidence of the crime existed.
+He was not charged with Tuomi's murder because the district attorney only brought charges where murder could be proven beyond a reasonable doubt and Dahmer had no memory of actually committing this particular murder, for which no physical evidence of the crime existed.
 At a scheduled preliminary hearing on January 13, 1992, Dahmer pleaded guilty but insane to 15 counts of murder.

 Trial

 Dahmer's trial began on January 30, 1992.
 He was tried in Milwaukee for the 15 counts of first-degree murder before Judge Laurence Gram.
 By pleading guilty on January 13 to the charges brought against him, Dahmer had waived his rights to a trial to establish guilt, as defined in Wisconsin law.
 Attorneys at Dahmer's trial debated whether he suffered from either a mental or a personality disorder.
 The prosecution claimed that any disorders did not deprive Dahmer of the ability to appreciate the criminality of his conduct or to deprive him of the ability to resist his impulses.
 The defense argued that Dahmer suffered from a mental disease and was driven by obsessions and impulses he was unable to control.

 Defense experts argued that Dahmer was insane due to his necrophilic drive—his compulsion to have sexual encounters with corpses.
 Defense expert Fred Berlin testified that Dahmer was unable to conform his conduct at the time that he committed the crimes due to his paraphilia or, more specifically, necrophilia.
 Judith Becker, a professor of psychiatry and psychology, was the second expert witness for the defense.
-Becker diagnosed Dahmer as a necrophiliac, although she added Dahmer had informed her he preferred comatose sexual partners to deceased ones "75 percent" of the time.
+Becker diagnosed Dahmer as a necrophiliac, although she added Dahmer had informed her, he preferred comatose sexual partners to deceased ones "75 percent" of the time.
 The final defense expert to testify, forensic psychiatrist Carl Wahlstrom, diagnosed Dahmer with necrophilia, borderline personality disorder, schizotypal personality disorder, alcohol dependence, and a psychotic disorder.

-On February 8, Fred Fosdal testified on behalf of the prosecution.
+On February 8, a psychiatrist, Dr. Fred Fosdal, testified on behalf of the prosecution.
 Fosdal testified to his belief that Dahmer was without mental disease or defect at the time he committed the murders.
 He described Dahmer as a calculating and cunning individual, able to differentiate between right and wrong, with the ability to control his actions, and whose lust overpowered his morals.
 Although Fosdal did state his belief that Dahmer was a paraphiliac, his conclusion was that Dahmer was not a sadist.